Wrong Side of the Road: Restoration and reunion

 A digital restoration of Wrong Side of the Road premiered at the 60th Sydney Film Festival (SFF) on 14 June 2013.
-The restoration was presented by the National Film and Sound Archive of Australia (NFSA).
+The restoration was presented by the National Film and Sound Archive (NFSA).

 With the expert technical support of Efilm/Deluxe, the film was restored frame by frame, and is now preserved in both analogue and digital formats.

 Working with director Ned Lander and producer Graeme Isaac, the Indigenous Collections team of the NFSA gathered the ten surviving Aboriginal cast members back together in Sydney to conduct a series of oral history interviews to capture some of the stories about making the film as well as explore the impact this film has had on their lives and that of communities across Australia.

 The interviews gave band and cast members an opportunity to tell their stories about their involvement in the film, its social and political message and the connection with their music.
 A wide range of issues was discussed ranging from racism, deaths in custody, identity and land rights.